Opened: 8th February 2019

 Show Times: Monday-Saturday 19:30, Wednesday & Saturday 14:30

 Venue: Adelphi Theatre

 Waitress is a musical by Sara Bareilles with music by Bareilles and Jessie Nelson, and it is based on the 2007 movie by the same name.
 The musical debuted in Cambridge, Massachusetts in August 2015 before it opened on Broadway in March 2016.
 The show follows the story of a waitress, Jenna Hunterson, and her bid to escape her abusive husband by winning the prize at a pie-making contest.
-The musical is opening in the West End in February 2019.
+The musical opened in the West End in February 2019.